Darts Mills, New Jersey

-Darts Mills is a historic unincorporated community located within Readington Township in Hunterdon County, New Jersey, United States.
+Darts Mills is a historic unincorporated community located within Readington Township in Hunterdon County, in the U.S. state of New Jersey.
 It is located on the South Branch of the Raritan River, and several mills were built there in the early 18th century.
 At its height, a merchant, blacksmith, store and complex of mills were here.
 The last mill at this site burnt down in 1994.
 Foundation walls and a mill race remain at the site today.

+Historic district

-On April 29, 1982, Dart's Mill was added to the National Register of Historic Places.
+The Dart's Mill Historic District is a 5 acre historic district encompassing the community.
+It was added to the National Register of Historic Places on April 29, 1982, for its significance in architecture and industry.
+The district includes 4 contributing buildings, 5 contributing sites, and 3 contributing structures.

+The Hicks House is a two-story frame building.
+It was likely the home for the owner or the foreman of the mill.
+The Mill house was likely used by another mill worker and may have contained a shop.